 Art Schools in New Orleans, LA

-- Loyola University New Orleans is a smaller private school that offers art students the opportunity to study internationally in places like England and New Zealand.
-Located 4.3 miles from downtown New Orleans, the university offers both an undergraduate liberal arts and a professional program in studio art.
+- Loyola University New Orleans is a smaller private school that's located 2.7 miles from downtown New Orleans.
+The university offers both an undergraduate liberal arts and a professional program in studio art.

 Comparison of Schools

 The following table includes at-a-glance information about acceptance and undergraduate tuition rates for the three featured schools.
 Note that while all three universities are very to fairly selective, once accepted, more than 60% of first-time, full-time students return to their school of choice for their second year.

 |Xavier University of Louisiana||University of New Orleans||Loyola University New Orleans|

 |Undergraduate Tuition & Fees (2017-2018)||$23,606*||$8,484 in-state; $13,320 out-of-state*||$39,492*|

 |% of First-Year Students Receiving Any Form of Financial Aid (2016-2017)||99%*||93%*||98%*|